TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

    - Modified TabularExcelDecoder to accept IMemoryDb instead of AzureCosmosDbTabularMemory
    - Updated Program.cs to work with IMemoryDb for better abstraction
    - This change improves maintainability and allows for easier swapping of memory implementations

+10. **Source Dictionary Extraction**: Fixed issue where source dictionary was empty by implementing a more robust approach:
+    - Added code to extract metadata (worksheet, row, schema ID, import batch ID) from the text field first
+    - Implemented fallbacks to check payload fields if not found in text
+    - Used consistent variable naming to avoid compilation errors
+    - This ensures all metadata is properly included in the Cosmos DB documents

+11. **Data Dictionary Population**: Fixed issue where the data dictionary was empty by implementing proper deserialization:
+    - Added code to directly deserialize the tabular_data field from the payload
+    - Prioritized this approach over text parsing for more accurate data representation
+    - Added fallback to text parsing if tabular_data deserialization fails
+    - This ensures the memory row holds the actual data with correct fields and values

 ## Rate Limiting Considerations